Taxonomy Filter

 Taxonomy types and filter values used in the Taxonomy Filter component are sourced directly from Shopify.
 These are the standard values used for grouping the products into relevant categories.
 The available taxonomy types in Shopify are:

-You can sync your Shopify each of your product taxonomies to your Webflow site as separate CMS collection in your Shopyflow Dashboard > Syncs section easily by following the steps in this guide.
+You can sync your Shopify each of your product taxonomies to your Webflow site as separate CMS collection in the Shopyflow Webflow App by following the steps in this guide.

 Selection of the Taxonomy Type to be used in the selected wrapper.
 Available values are as follows